synapsecode/FireSetup/README.md

 ---

 Now, the basic setup is complete!
 You can use AnonymousSignIn and Mail SignIn directly provided you have enabled them in the Firebase Console.
-To use Google SignIn, Phone SignIn and others, you need a bit more setup After Enabling the respective authentication methods, follow these steps!
+To use Google SignIn, Phone SignIn and others, you need some additional setup!
+After Enabling the respective authentication methods, follow these steps!

 ---